 The WEP Program at Mahanaim

-The major components of the Women’s Empowerment Program are:
+The major goals of the Women’s Empowerment Program are as follows:

 - Provide an environment in which the women learn of the everlasting love of Jesus Christ, through which emotional and spiritual support and strength can be acquired

-- Teach the women marketable skills such as tailoring, embroidery, basket making and other useful handicraft items
+- Teach the women marketable skills such as tailoring, embroidery, basket making and other useful handicrafts

 - Help the women to improve their reading and writing skills (literacy)